drvcodenta/drvcodenta/README.md

-Hi 👋,

-My name is Dhruv Trivedi, and I am an Information Technology undergrad with a strong passion for cybersecurity and open-source contributions.
-With six years of hands-on Linux experience, I am deeply interested in reverse engineering, ARM programming, Rust, and testing.
-While I am currently building foundational knowledge in securing kernel development, I am highly motivated to join communities that create meaningful impact on our homosapien society

-## Previous Projects, Open-Source Contributions and Achievements
+## my previous project

 - ### ISKCON Noida Official Website(https://iskconnoida.org/)

-This project serves tens of thousands of users monthly, and I am particularly very proud of volunteering in the successful completion of this project from scratch because it serves as a donation platform for normal people in various campaigns such as Anna-Daan which helps in feeding the unprivileged section of society!
+This project serves tens of thousands of users monthly, and I am particularly proud of volunteering to successfully complete this project from scratch because it serves as a donation platform for normal people in various campaigns such as Anna-Daan which helps feed the unprivileged section of society!

-- ### OWASP BLT(Active contributor)

-- ### OpenVino Toolkit

-- ### Sktime Library

-- #### Amazon ML Summer School(3.52% acceptance rate).

 ## GitHub Stats & Badges